 Saranda (Sarande) is a beautiful seaside resort town just north of Ksamil on the Albanian Riviera.
 It has some relaxing, pebbly beaches, and the most beautiful promenade right on the water.

 There are so many great things to do in Saranda; like heading up to Lekarsi Castle for the most incredible sunsets, and enjoying a drink at the bar.
+Have a look at this fun jeep trip which is a great way to see the Saranda area.

-A boat trip is a must, as many of the beaches close to Saranda can only be accessed by the water.
+A boat trip is a must, as many of the beaches close to Saranda can only be accessed by water.
 Kroreza Beach has the most amazing turquoise waters, which evoke pictures of Mexico.
 You can hardly believe you’re in Europe.

 Saranda also has some amazing restaurants, with some tasty seafood on offer.
 Haxhi is a personal favourite, and the seafood pasta is some of the best I’ve ever eaten.
 For an authentic experience, Fish Filipi is a good choice.

 You can get buses all over the country and across the Macedonian border from here.
 It’s also close to many of the best places in Albania.
 This includes Gjirokaster, Ksamil, and The Blue Eye.
+This highly rated day trip actually takes in those three destinations.

 Shkoder may be the most quaint of the Albanian cities, and you feel like you’ve stepped back in time here.
 It’s super relaxed, with a thriving cafe culture, and cheerful colourful buildings.